turgu1/sensor-box-v2-code-update/README.md

 ### New code versions

-There is now three version of the software available here:
+There are now three versions of the software available here:

 - The Standalone Version (`sensor-box standalone.yaml`)
 - The Home Assistant Version (`sensor-box ha.yaml`)
-- The MQTT Version (`sensor-box mqtt.yaml`) -> Work in progress!
+- The MQTT Version (`sensor-box mqtt.yaml`)

 Please note that the MQTT Version is not ready yet.